nciinc/fs-fork-uswds-site/pages/getting-started/implementations.md

 title: Implementations
 category: Getting started
 lead: |
-  Users of the U.S. Web Design System have created implementations for popular content management systems, web frameworks, and package managers that may help get you started more quickly and easily.
+  Users of the  U.S. Forest Service Web Design Standards have created implementations for popular content management systems, web frameworks, and package managers that may help get you started more quickly and easily.
 Though some implementations may not include all of the Design System, they should give your team a strong